 Claudia Cangilla McAdam

-What an honor it was for me to discuss my books with Stacy McKenzie (left) on her televised "Off the Page" program.
+What an honor it was in 2017 for me to discuss my books (those published up to then) with Stacy McKenzie (left) on her televised "Off the Page" program.
 Click here to watch.